dappnode/DAppNodeDocs/docs/user-guide.md

 ### Raiden

 Raiden Network is a second layer scaling solution for near instant paymnents on top of the Ethereum Network.
-Mainet  and testnet packages are available ini DAppode installer so yoou can run a Raiden node in the bbliink  of an eye.
+Mainet and testnet packages are available in DAppode installer so you can run a Raiden node in the blink of an eye.

 ### Monero